fkrenn12/Diplomarbeit-Energiemodell-Client/readme.md

 ## Limitations
-After using pin as digital output it cannot be used as pwm pin
+After using pin as gpio output it cannot be used as pwm pin
 (workaround: use pin always as pwm and change duty between 0 and 100)